blog-icon

 Why is index bloat bad for SEO?

-The main issue is that index bloat means that the low value pages outweigh any high value pages.
+The main issue is that index bloat means that the low value pages outweigh any high value content.
 This means the search engines will view your site as low value.
-Even if you are putting in good effort on your high value pages, this will be outweighed by those low value pages.
+Even if you are putting in good effort on your high value pages, this will be outweighed by those low value URLs.

 Your primary aim with SEO is that a search engine's crawler is able to: